March 13, 2026

 In some cases, steroid injections may be recommended to deliver powerful anti-inflammatory medication directly to the source of the problem.
 While these options can be very effective for managing acute pain, it’s important to remember they primarily address the symptoms, not the root cause of the stenosis.
 They are often best used as part of a broader treatment strategy.

-Functional Medicine for Root-Cause Healing
+A Functional Medicine Approach to Healing

 If you’re tired of just managing symptoms, it’s time to ask why they’re happening in the first place.
 This is where functional medicine comes in.
 Instead of only looking at your neck, we look at your entire body to uncover the underlying factors contributing to inflammation and degeneration.